 Now that you’ve seen the colors I’ve gotten, let’s get into the formula!!
 I’ve had these lipsticks for about a week so I’ve had some time to play with them.
-Opening each other I noticed that each of them have a vanilla cupcake scent to them, but varied on the intensity of the smell.
-Out of the 6 colors I got, 4 of them are metallic velvetines and 2 of them are matte velvetines.
-The metallic lipsticks has a very intense smell of the vanilla cupcake when opening and the matte lipsticks has a faint smell but you can still tell it is there.
+Opening each other I noticed that each of them have a vanilla cupcake scent to them, but varied in the intensity of the smell.
+Out of the 6 colors I got, 4 of them are metallic Velvetines and 2 of them are matte Velvetines.
+The metallic lipsticks have a very intense smell of the vanilla cupcake when opening and the matte lipsticks have a faint smell but you can still tell it is there.

 Putting the lipstick on it goes on very smooth but it is a little thin so if you want more of a bold color you have to put on a few layers.